oleggolev/TigerCrush-QA/README.md

 # TigerCrush-QA

 Copied from https://github.com/alanjding/TigerCrush, a collaborative project by me, Alan Ding, and Jerry Huang.
 This was meant to be a test instance, but it is no longer operational due to CAS expiry.
-The main project gathered over 1500 unique users among the Princeton students and was maintained for a 6-month month period after initial release.
-There are no current plans to prepare for another release.
+The main project gathered over 1500 unique users among the Princeton students and was maintained for a 6-month period after initial release.
+There are no current plans to continue support for this application.

 ### Description